flylord/weather-test/README.md

 TODO:
 - Exception handling
-- Handling of methods in controllers
+- Handling of http methods in controllers

 USAGE: